 Patricia Blessing-Yaycioglu, in art and archaeology, joins the faculty this summer.
 A specialist in Islamic art and archaeology, she received her Ph.D. from Princeton in 2012 and has been a lecturer at Stanford University, a fellow at the Society of Architectural Historians, and a visiting assistant professor at Pomona College.
 Her undergraduate diploma is from Otto-Friedrich Universität, Germany.

 Jesse Gomez, in neuroscience, joined the faculty this past winter, having completed his Ph.D. in 2018 from Stanford University School of Medicine, where he also was a graduate lecturer for four years.
 His bachelor’s degree is from Dartmouth College.

 Zhao Li, in politics and public affairs, specializes in American politics.
 Li joins the faculty this summer after receiving her Ph.D. in 2019 from the Stanford University Graduate School of Business.
 Her B.A. is from the University of Rochester.

 Guadalupe Tuñón, in politics and international affairs, studies comparative politics and the political economy of development.
-She joins the faculty this summer after receiving his Ph.D. in 2019 from the University of California-Berkeley.
+She joins the faculty this summer after receiving her Ph.D. in 2019 from the University of California-Berkeley.
 Tuñón has a master’s degree from Yale University and a bachelor’s degree from Universidad de San Andrés, Argentina.